boundtotheearth/tp/docs/UserGuide.md

 * **Keyboard Keys**: Words that are wrapped in a box like <kbd>this</kbd> points to a corresponding key on your keyboard.

-* **Terminology**: Momentum tracks both projects and tasks.
-In this document, we will refer to both projects and tasks as items.
+* **Terminology**: Momentum tracks both your projects and tasks.
+In this document, if we are referring to both projects and tasks at the same time, we will use the term "item".

 ### Command Format